Measuring the joint spectral mode of photon pairs using intensity interferometry: Abstract

 \section{Abstract}

-The time-frequency structure of quantum light can be manipulated for information processing and metrology.
-Characterizing this structure is also important for developing quantum light sources with high modal purity that can interfere with other independent sources.
+The ability to manipulate and measure the time-frequency structure of quantum light is useful for information processing and metrology.
+Measuring this structure is also important when developing quantum light sources with high modal purity that can interfere with other independent sources.
 Here, we present and experimentally demonstrate a scheme based on intensity interferometry to measure the joint spectral mode of photon pairs produced by spontaneous parametric down-conversion.
 We observe correlations in the spectral phase of the photons due to chirp in the pump.
-We also show that our scheme can be combined with stimulated emission tomography to quickly measure their mode using bright classical light.
+We show that our scheme can be combined with stimulated emission tomography to quickly measure their mode using bright classical light.
 Our scheme does not require phase stability, nonlinearities, or spectral shaping, and thus is an experimentally simple way of measuring the modal structure of quantum light.

 The modal structure of light, such as its spatial and spectral shape, is fundamental to its use in probing and manipulating matter and in extracting information from optical beams.
 For instance, light's time-frequency structure is particularly well-suited for encoding information because it provides a high-dimensional alphabet that is compatible with optical fiber networks~\cite{agrawal2012fiber}.
 In quantum optics, nonlinear optical processes are used to generate ultrashort pulsed photon pairs and to prepare quantum states such as single photons~\cite{lvovsky2001quantum,mosley2008heralded}, squeezed vacuum~\cite{slusher1987pulsed}, and entangled frequency combs~\cite{roslund2014wavelength}.
 The fast timescale of these quantum states is attractive for quantum information processing~\cite{brecht2015photon,slussarenko2019photonic,fabre2020modes} and metrology~\cite{lamine2008quantum,dorfman2016nonlinear,lyons2018attosecond,ansari2021achieving}, but poses additional challenges for their characterization~\cite{ren2011time,ren2012analysis,gianani2020measuring} and manipulation~\cite{peer2005temporal,eckstein2011quantum,brecht2014demonstration}.
 In particular, characterizing their time-frequency structure requires measuring the spectral amplitude and phase of the generated photon pairs~\cite{wasilewski2006pulsed}.
 This poses two main challenges.